Time-Series Alignment for Multi-Station Lines

 df = pd.DataFrame(raw_data)

-# 1. Normalize to UTC and enforce monotonic index
+# 1. Normalize to UTC and enforce a monotonic index.

 df["timestamp"] = pd.to_datetime(df["timestamp"], utc=True)